Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Validation of the modeling

 The primary goal of this paper is to model the stellar X-ray emission in the form of XRBs using data from cosmological simulations.
-In figure \ref{fig:lx_sfr_hxb} and figure \ref{fig:lx_mstar_lxb} we show the principal scaling relations for HXBs and LXBs respectively.
-The contours have the same meaning as in figure \ref{fig:lx_sfr_gas}.
-The solid black line indicates the expected scaling relation from integrating the luminosity functions in eq. \eqref{eq:xlf_hxb} and \eqref{eq:xlf_lxb}.
-In the HXB case in figure \ref{fig:lx_sfr_hxb} the reconstructed scaling relation is consistent with observations from \cite{Mineo+2012a} but shows significant deviation from the expected linear SFR dependence at low SFR values.
-This apparent deviation was noticed in observations of star-forming galaxies as well \citep{Grimm+2003, Gilfanov+2004a} and explained in \citet{Gilfanov+2004b} where the transition between linear and power-law regime of the SFR relation is caused by low-number sampling of a single sloped XLF.
-The approximate relation calculated from \cite{Gilfanov+2004b} for the XLF in eq. \eqref{eq:xlf_hxb} is shown as the dashed black line and has a slope $\frac{1}{\gamma-1}$.
-For the LXB case in figure \ref{fig:lx_mstar_lxb}, the linear stellar mass dependence is well reproduced and does not suffer from low-number sampling, since the corresponding XLF from eq. \eqref{eq:xlf_lxb} is not single sloped with suppressed contribution from low luminosity LXBs.
-Additionally, our stellar mass limit ($M_* = 10^{9.7}\,\Msun$) is relatively high compared to the XLF normalization (eq. \eqref{eq:xlf_lxb}) which allows for sufficient sampling points.
+In Figs. \ref{fig:lx_sfr_HMXB} and \ref{fig:lx_mstar_LMXB} we show the principal scaling relations for HMXBs and LMXBs, respectively.
+The contours have the same meaning as in Fig. \ref{fig:lx_sfr_gas}.
+The solid black line indicates the expected scaling relation from integrating the luminosity functions in Eqs. \eqref{eq:xlf_HMXB} and \eqref{eq:xlf_LMXB}.
+In the HMXB case in Fig. \ref{fig:lx_sfr_HMXB} the reconstructed scaling relation is consistent with observations from \cite{Mineo+2012a} but shows significant deviation from the expected linear SFR dependence at low SFR values.
+This apparent deviation was noticed in observations of star-forming galaxies as well \citep{Grimm+2003, Gilfanov+2004a} and explained in \citet{Gilfanov+2004b} where the transition between linear and PL regime of the SFR relation is caused by low-number sampling of a single sloped XLF.
+The approximate relation calculated from \cite{Gilfanov+2004b} for the XLF in Eq. \eqref{eq:xlf_HMXB} is shown as the dashed black line and has a slope $\frac{1}{\gamma-1}$.
+For the LMXB case in Fig. \ref{fig:lx_mstar_LMXB}, the linear stellar mass dependence is well reproduced but our data systematically underestimates the expected relation by a factor of $\approx 0.15$ dex.
+This is a manifestation of the one-photon limit associated with the XLF sampling.
+Also shown in Fig. \ref{fig:lx_mstar_LMXB} is the integrated luminosity function of Z12 (Eq. \eqref{eq:xlf_LMXB}) for $L_{min}=5\cdot 10^{37}\ulum$, which is approximately the upper bound of the one-photon luminosity limit.
+Accounting for the under-sampling of the LMXB XLF caused by the one-photon limit thus improves the relation.
+A similar effect is not seen in the HMXB since the under-sampled XLF only contributes less than 5\%.
+We do not observe a break in the LMXB-$M_*$ relation since our stellar mass limit ($M_* = 10^{9.7}\,\Msun$) is relatively high compared to the XLF normalization (Eq. \eqref{eq:xlf_LMXB}), which allows for sufficient sampling points.
 In the stellar mass regime of dwarf galaxies ($M_*\lesssim10^{9}$) we expect breaks in the $L_X-M_*$ relation as well \citep{Gilfanov+2004b}.